xmhk/FNFTpy/README.md

  * additional modules: numpy

 # Setup

- * add FNFTpy folder to your python path
+ * Add FNFTpy folder to your python path.
+ * Of course, you need a compiled version of the FNFT C-library.
- * the module needs to know where the compiled copy of FNFT is located.
+ * FNFTpy needs to know where the C-library is located.
-   The configuration is done via editing the function get_lib_path() in auxiliary.py.
+   This configuration can be done by editing the function get_lib_path() in auxiliary.py.

    Example: